fabien-houang-oa/how-to-project-template/README.md

 vim configuration/workflows/<my-workflow>.yaml
 ```
 Check [`configuration/workflows/load_data.yaml`](configuration/workflows/load_data.yaml) for an example workflow.
-This workflow create 2 external tables (fact and master) linked to the 2 csv files and then create a result table by joining the 2 external tables.
+This workflow creates 2 external tables (fact and master) linked to the 2 csv files and then create a result table by joining the 2 external tables.

-The terraform file that will create the ressources from the yaml file is [`iac/workflows.tf`](iac/workflows.tf).

-At the day of writing this tutorial, Cloud Workflow is not available in all region (for europe, only in europe-west4), so you should change the workflow_region in [`iac/locals.tf`](iac/locals.tf) according to your preference and availability.

 The workflow is calling subworkflows defined in `iac/library/workflows`, this tutorial will only use [`iac/library/workflows/bq_from_file.yaml`](iac/library/workflows/bq_from_file.yaml).

+The terraform file that will create the resources from the yaml file is [`iac/workflows.tf`](iac/workflows.tf).

+On the day of writing this tutorial, Cloud Workflow is not available in all regions (for Europe, only in europe-west4), so you should change the workflow_region in [`iac/locals.tf`](iac/locals.tf) according to your preference and availability.

 You can store the SQL queries in external SQL files then upload them on GCS and request them in Cloud Workflow.
-You can find the query files at `configuration/workflows/queries/` and the terraform file than upload these files in GCS at [`iac/gcs_queries.tf`](iac/gcs_queries.tf).
+You can find the query files at `configuration/workflows/queries/` and the terraform file that uploads these files in GCS at [`iac/gcs_queries.tf`](iac/gcs_queries.tf).

 #### 4. Create a Cloud function to run the workflow and update the tables automatically

 ```shell
 vim iac/<my-cloud-function>.tf
 ```
-Check [`iac/functions.tf`](iac/functions.tf) for an example terrraform file for a cloud function.
+Check [`iac/functions.tf`](iac/functions.tf) for an example terraform file for a cloud function.
 The code executed by the cloud function is in `utils/cloud_functions/`, don't forget to zip it like this :
 ```shell
 cd utils/cloud_functions/